woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Depending on the tradition this is called awareness orwitnessing or mindfulness.
 Sometimes it is referred to as bareattention or self-remembering.
 The name doesn't matter, for thesame phenomenon underlies the different names.
 It is a deepallowing.
 It’s a deep let-go.
 It is a deep willingness for what-ever exists to exist.
 It is a deep loving of whatever is there, andchoosing it to be the way it is.
 It’s a deep gratitude and cele-bration of what is.
 It’s a deep observation of what exists with-out attachment or avoidance.
 There are two main branches on this tree.
 The first isabout beginning where we are — in our daily life.
 For instance,if we’re taking a shower we’re usually not herenow with it;we’re not aware of the <u>loveliness</u> of the water falling on us.Instead, we’re thinking of various things, wondering aboutthis and that, getting ready for work or whatever.
 Usually,we’re not just taking a shower when we're taking a shower.
 Using awareness in daily life would mean, for instance,noticing the stories/tapes that are running as we’re taking theshower.
 It would mean noticing what is getting in the way ofjust being there with the shower.
 As we notice the tapes, weneither reject them nor encourage them.
 We do nothing with them.
 Its simply a noticing thatthey are tapes, that the mind is in motion.
-One accepts them,allows them, chooses them to be there, but not as an actI'vething.
+One accepts them,allows them, chooses them to be there, but not as an activething.
 Rather, the acceptance is implicit in the awareness it-self.
 As we notice the tapes as just tapes, the motion as justmotion, the tapes become more <u>flimsy</u> — and then were justtaking a shower, nothing else.
 When we see a story as reality instead of as a story, itsas if we've become fascinated by one of the leaves in thestream and are now following it as it moves downstream. **Our attention is caught; we re clinging**.
 Then we re living in theversion of reality produced by taking that thought as reality.Then **we miss reality itself by clinging to something limited.**Conversely, as we simply watch each tape with detachment asit comes in and goes out, with no preferences, then we arrI'veat the doorway of the spiritual — **the present moment**.
 When Buddha talks about attachment being the causeof suffering, an image can arise of attachment to objects orpeople.
 And indeed we do get attached to people and objects.But we do so because of the stories we tell ourselves.
 **We cannot be attached to people or objects without being attached to our story about them.** That is the realattachment that the Buddha was talking about.
 And thatclinging means seeing that belief or story as reality.
 If there isno "reality” in the perception of a tape/story then there will beno attachment to it either.
 Then it will be just another beliefor story and will be seen as such.
 DI'vested of the quality ofbeing ""true” and ‘"real,” it ceases to engage us.